Skyline (Honolulu)

 Skyline is a light metro rapid transit system in the City and County of Honolulu on the island of Oʻahu, in the state of Hawaiʻi.
-Segment 1 of the project opened on June 30, 2023, and lies entirely outside of the Urban Honolulu census-designated place, linking East Kapolei (on the ʻEwa Plain) and Aloha Stadium in Hālawa.
+Segment 1 of the project, which lies entirely outside of the Urban Honolulu census-designated place, opened on June 30, 2023 linking East Kapolei (on the ʻEwa Plain) and Aloha Stadium in Hālawa.
 Segment 2, connecting to Pearl Harbor, Daniel K. Inouye International Airport and Middle Street, opened on October 16, 2025.
 Segment 3, continuing the line across Urban Honolulu to Downtown, is due to open in 2031.
-Its construction constitutes the largest public works project in Hawaiʻi's history.
+The construction of Skyline constitutes the largest public works project in Hawaiʻi's history.